CREATE PACKAGE v15

 DETERMINISTIC is a synonym for

-DETERMINISTIC procedure cannot modify the database and always reaches the same result when given the same argument values; it does not do database lookups or otherwise use information not directly present in its argument list.
-If you include this clause, any call of the procedure with all-constant arguments can be immediately replaced with the procedure value.
+DETERMINISTIC procedure can't modify the database and always reaches the same result when given the same argument values.
+It doesn't perform database lookups and uses only information directly present in its argument list.
+If you include this clause, you can immediately replace any call of the procedure with all-constant arguments with the procedure value.

 RNDS | RNPS | TRUST | WNDS | WNPS

 The keywords are accepted for compatibility and ignored.

 empinfo contains three public components: a public variable, a public procedure, and a public function: